 In order to assess your optimal breathing position, a pharyngometer is used to "map" the cross-sectional diameter of the oral airway and measure its stability.
 This test generally establishes whether or not an oral device can be effective in helping the problem.

 About Sleep Apnea Treatment

-Proper care will help the night guard last longer, oral appliances will need to be replaced over time.
-Patients should wear their mouth guard every night and follow care instructions given by our staff.
+The night guard can be long-lasting if it is used with proper care.
+However, oral appliances will eventually need replacements.
+Patients should wear their mouth guard every night and follow the care instructions given by our staff.